oban-bg/oban/README.md

 mix test.setup
 ```

-To ensure a commit passes CI you should run `mix ci` locally, which executes the
+To ensure a commit passes CI you should run `mix test.ci` locally, which executes the
 following commands:

 * Check formatting (`mix format --check-formatted`)